AggregateNinja/HealthDashboard/README.md

 The website can then be viewed in a web browser with url http://localhost:4200

+## Git Hook

+A pre-commit hook is included the hooks directory to check that the package.json version has been updated before allowing a commit.

+## CI Pipeline

+A Continuous Integration pipeline is used and can be found in .github/workflows/ci.yml.
+It triggers on push to the main branch, and fails if any step or job fails.

 ## Development server

 To start a local development server, run: